Azure/reddog-containerapps/README.md

 A logical container which holds all resources needed to run the above solution in Azure

 #### Container App Environment
-The services in this solution are deployed to a single Container Apps environment, which acts as a secure boundary around groups of container apps
+The services in this solution are deployed to a single Container App environment, which acts as a secure boundary around groups of container apps

 #### Azure Cosmos DB
 Microsoft's NoSQL multi-model managed database as a service offering which is used as the Dapr State Store component implementation for the Loyalty Service